jgarzik/sqawk/doc/sql_reference.md

 ### Type Inference

-When loading data from CSV files, Sqawk automatically infers the most appropriate type for each value:
+When loading data from delimiter-separated files, Sqawk automatically infers the most appropriate type for each value:

 1. First tries to parse as an `Integer`
 2. If that fails, tries to parse as a `Float`